 The Book Arts Collection contains books about fine printing, binding, and handmade papers and books printed by fine presses.
 Although numerous fine presses are represented, RBM has notable holdings of rare books printed by two fine presses established in 1891, the Kelmscott Press, founded by William Morris in Hammersmith, England, and the Thomas Bird Mosher Press in Portland, Maine.

-RBM holds many of the Kelmscott Press's publications, including The Works of Geoffrey Chaucer now newly imprinted (1896), better known as the Kelmscott Chaucer.
-This work represents the full realization of Morris's vision of the ideal book and is the pinnacle of the Kelmscott Press's publications.
-The materials complement RBM's Pre-Raphaelite Brotherhood Collection.
+RBM holds many of the Kelmscott Press's publications, including its masterpiece, The Works of Geoffrey Chaucer now newly imprinted (1896), better known as the Kelmscott Chaucer.
+These materials complement RBM's Pre-Raphaelite Brotherhood Collection.